 4.7.
 The approval mark shall be placed close to or on the vehicle data plate.

+4.7.1.
+Annex 3 gives examples of arrangements of the approval mark.

 4.8.
-Annex 3 to this Regulation gives examples of arrangements of the approval mark.
+Additional requirements for vehicles fuelled by LPG, NG/biomethane, or flex fuel H2NG

+4.8.1.
+The additional requirements for vehicles fuelled by LPG, NG/biomethane, or flex fuel H2NG are provided in Annex 12 to this Regulation.

 4.9.
 Additional requirements for approval of flex fuel vehicles